Best Things to See and Do in Bendigo Victoria

-by | Aug 11, 2022 | Discover Australia Now, Victoria | 8 comments
+by | Last updated May 23, 2024 | Discover Australia Now, Victoria | 8 comments

 Only 90 minutes or so up the Calder Freeway from Melbourne is the lovely regional city of Bendigo.
-With its grand and historic buildings that were built during the gold boom to its famous pottery and its growing food and wine scene, there is a lot to discover on a visit to this regional city.
-Most things can be seen during a day visit but if you extend your visit to a few days or longer you won’t be disappointed.
-In this post I am going to share the best things to do in Bendigo in a day or longer.
+With its grand and historic buildings that were built during the gold boom, to its famous pottery and its growing food and wine scene, there is a lot to discover on a visit to this regional city.
+If you are considering a visit to Bendigo for a couple of days or longer, you won’t be disappointed as there are some great things to see and do in Bendigo.

 Firstly, I want to acknowledge that the City of Greater Bendigo is located on the traditional lands of the Dja Dja Warring and the Taungurung Peoples of the Kulin Nation, the traditional custodians of this land.